meya-customers/orb-sdk/README.md

 see the [add-to-app documentation](https://flutter.dev/docs/development/add-to-app).

-## Push Notifications
+# Push Notifications
-The Orb Mobile integration & Orb SDK supports sending and handling push notifications when the Orb chat is not active.
-This is especially useful when a bot escalates to a human agent and the agent takes a while to respond.
+The  Orb SDK supports handling push notifications when the Orb chat is not active.
+This is especially useful when a bot escalates the conversation to a human agent, but the agent takes a while to respond.

-To fully setup push notifications you will need to configure three components:
+To fully setup push notifications you will need to configure the following three components:

 1. Android Firebase Cloud Messaging (FCM)
 2. Apple Push Notification service (APNs)
-3. Orb Mobile integration in your Meya app
+3. **Orb Mobile** integration in your Meya app.

+   **Note**, this is **not** the same as the standard Orb integration used for the web client.
+The Orb Mobile integration is identified by `type: meya.orb.mobile.integration` - [here is an example configuration](https://github.com/meya-customers/demo-app/blob/master/integration/orb/mobile.yaml).
+   You can still connect the Orb SDK to the Orb integration, but it will **not** handle any push notifications.

-### Android Setup
+## Android Setup
-1. Setup Firebase Cloud Messaging (FCM) on Android
+### 1. Setup Firebase Cloud Messaging (FCM) on Android

 Follow these instructions to add FCM to your app:
 [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client)

-2. Get your Firebase Service Account Key
+### 2. Get your Firebase Service Account Key

 - Open your [Firebase Console](https://console.firebase.google.com/)
 - Select the project you're using for FCM